 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Tasks 1-2: Performance The candidate performs TWO contrasting play extracts from memory. (maximum time: 6 minutes) The contrast must be in at least one of the following: language style (eg prose, verse, non-colloquial/formal, colloquial/informal), genre, or period in which the piece was written.
-Full details of how to prepare for this task are on pages 96-98.
-Each piece is awarded marks out of 20 Tasks 3-4: Character development The candidate performs TWO original scenes.
-Each scene should show their character from tasks 1 and/or 2.
-One of the scenes must show them working with an object that is relevant to the character.
-The focus of the other scene is the candidate's own choice. (maximum time: 6 minutes) ▶ Full details of how to prepare for this task are on pages 99-100.
-Each piece is awarded marks out of 20 Task 5: Reflection The candidate demonstrates their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) Full details of how to prepare for this task and the set questions are on pages 85-95.
-20

-During the exam, the candidate will: Integrate vocal and physical performance skills to deliver a clear and accurate performance Demonstrate variations in pace, pitch and volume to create character and support narrative Demonstrate effective use of physicality and space to create character and support narrative Demonstrate ability to create original scenes with some character and narrative development Technical skills Demonstrate and communicate understanding of the material, technique and connection with character Demonstrate some choices of interpretation Demonstrate the ability to explore a character with creativity Engagement with the material Demonstrate a confident, secure and accurate performance, communicating meaning and mood with an awareness of audience Performance & audience awareness
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+Each piece is awarded marks out of 20 Tasks 3-4: Character development The candidate performs TWO original scenes: ONE original scene showing their character from EITHER task 1 OR task 2 working with an object that is relevant to the character ONE original scene showing their character from EITHER task 1 OR task 2.
+The focus of this scene is the candidate's own choice. (maximum time: 6 minutes) For full details on how to prepare for this task, see Section 16: Exam guidance: Character development tasks.
+Each piece is awarded marks out of 20 Task 5: Reflection The candidate demonstrates their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task .
+20 ASSESSMENT CRITERIA During the exam, the candidate will: Integrate vocal and physical performance skills to de Demonstrate variations in pace, pitch and volume to Demonstrate effective use of physicality and space t Demonstrate ability to create original scenes with so o create character and support narrative o create character and support narrative chnical skills Demonstrate ability to create original scenes with so Demonstrate and communicate understanding of the with character Demonstrate some choices of interpretation Demonstrate the ability to explore a character with e material, technique and connection Er wi gagement th the material mood with an awareness of audience